King edward vi maths class 2018

 This paper checks basic numerical skills, algebra, measurement, geometry and statistics.
 Candidates are also expected to demonstrate problem solving skills and mathematical reasoning.
 Questions may be set from the following:

 Addition and subtraction of integers and decimals; long multiplication of integers; or division by one or two digit integers; addition, subtraction and multiplication of simple decimals; making sensible estimates of everyday objects; simplifying fractions; finding fractions of quantities; simple percentages; use of common imperial or metric units in context.
 Recognising number patterns; knowing prime numbers and square numbers up to 10 x 10; Cartesian co-ordinates; using simple formulae; understand the meaning of factor and multiple; use correctly the symbols <, > and =; understand the use of brackets to determine the order of operations.
 The four basic operations applied to fractions; ratios, calculations with decimals, use of estimation to check calculations.
 Generating sequences using formulae; co-ordinates in all quadrants; solving simple equations or inequalities; simplifying algebraic expressions; substituting numbers into a formula.
-Solving a pair of simultaneous equations either graphically or by elimination.
 The graphical representation of simple linear equations.
 Understanding the meaning of square, square root, cube and cube root; use index notation and know the laws for multiplying and dividing positive integer powers.

 Recognise that angles on a straight line total 180o and the sum of the angles of a triangle is 180o.
 Simple 2D and 3D shapes; visualise 3D shapes from 2D drawings; reflective and rotational symmetry; translation; finding perimeters, areas or simple volumes; angles.
 Know how to convert one metric unit to another and know the rough metric equivalents of imperial units in daily use; use units of time – seconds, minutes, hours, days and weeks and know the relationship between them.
 2D and 3D shapes; area of plane shapes or volumes of simple solids; types of quadrilaterals; Pythagoras’ Theorem.
 Find an exterior or interior angle of a regular polygon.
 Transformations: Rotation, Reflection, Translation and Enlargement.